Heart and Blood Conditions

 Endocarditis Treatment Options

 Your child might need to stay in the hospital for a while and get antibiotics through a vein (intravenously, or by IV).
 Antibiotic treatment usually lasts four or six weeks.
 If your child is responding well to the IV antibiotics, your child may be able to finish IV antibiotic treatment at home.
-If the infection does not respond well enough to antibiotics, or if valve damage is severe, surgery may be necessary.
+If the infection does not respond well enough to antibiotics, or if valve damage is severe,

 Certain people are at risk for endocarditis.
 These include: